UNdot33K/ScriptKiddie_AV/README.md

 very fun and easy!

-The "SFR_AV" parent directory contains 2 additional subdirectories, one is called "hashes", where hashed files results are saved and the other is called "Results" where the comparison results are saved.
+The "SFR_AV" parent directory contains 2 additional subdirectories, one is called "hashes", where hashed files results are saved and the other is called "Logs" where the comparison results are saved.

 The batch file can be edited so you can use different settings, in that case you can change the